JRDB: A Dataset and Benchmark of Egocentric Robot Visual Perception of Humans in Built Environments: Evaluation

 \subsubsection{Results \& Discussion}

-The results of our experiments are summarized in Table~\ref{tab:2ddetection}. \revised{According to the results, all these state-of-the-art detectors perform poorly in our egocentric dataset, as indicated by AP scores ($\approx \%50$), lower than in other datasets and benchmarks and very high OSPA$_{IoU}$ (the values are closer to 1 than zero).
+The results of our experiments are summarized in Table~\ref{tab:2ddetection}. \revised{According to the results, all these state-of-the-art detectors perform poorly in our egocentric dataset, as indicated by AP scores ($\approx \%50$) and very high OSPA$_{IoU}$ (the values are closer to 1 than zero).
 We hypothesize that their low performance is caused by the very challenging scenes included in our egocentric dataset, with up-to hundreds of humans moving, the robot (sensors) own motion, and high-level of partial and heavy occlusions due to the first-person view setup.
 This further indicates that our dataset and benchmark poses challenges to existing solutions due to the novel type of data and scenes, and as a benchmark can guide research into these unsolved and necessary new areas.}

-\revised{When we compare the detectors against each other using the different performance measures, the best performing one according to AP is Faster R-CNN while the best detector according to OSPA$_{IoU}$ is YOLOv3.
-Further analysis on the OSPA$_{IoU}$ error's components reveals that YOLOv3 has significantly better cardinality error (lower missed/false detections) compared to Faster R-CNN and RetinaNet.
-This is expected as YOLOv3 has significantly lower number of anchor boxes resulting in lower number of false detections while having good enough recall.
-However, its localization error is higher than the other detectors due to having sparser anchor boxes.
-This becomes worse in our dataset with significant scale variation for the bounding boxes.
-In contrast, Faster R-CNN and RetinaNet contain very dense proposal resulting in better localization error, but naturally higher false positive rates.
-Given the current choice of the IoU threshold ($tr = 0.5$) for the calculation of AP, Faster R-CNN with slightly better localization error compared to YOLOv3 and lower false positive rate compared to RetinaNet could be best performing detector for this performance with the current threshold value.
-We use the output of Faster-RCNN as public detection for our 2D tracking benchmarks.}
+\revised{When we compare the detectors against each other using the different performance measures, the best performing one according to AP and OSPA$_{IoU}$ is Faster R-CNN, although YOLOv3 has better localization error compared to Faster R-CNN and RetinaNet.} \revisedTwo{We hypothesise this is because YOLOv3 is able to successfully localize well the larger pedestrians but has a high cardinality error as it struggles with smaller boxes due to sparser anchor boxes.
+When decreasing the confidence threshold for OSPA to decrease cardinality error and consider more detections, we observe locality error rapidly rises and surpasses the locality error for other methods.
+This suggests YOLOv3 gives low confidence low IoU detections for small and occluded pedestrians, giving the lower AP score.
+As Faster-RCNN gives the best AP scores with the current IoU threshold ($tr = 0.5$) and the best overall OSPA$_{IoU}$ score, we use the output of Faster-RCNN as public detections for our 2D tracking benchmarks.}